 According to Captain David Whitehead, Head Officer/Community Manager, U.S. Navy, while there are currently adequate numbers of aircraft technicians in the aggregate levels for Naval Aviation, there are areas where they are experiencing, “areas of sub-optimal levels of technicians within specific specialty skills.”

 Capt.
-Whitehead explained that currently they are below the ideal counts for technicians specializing in key areas including, engine maintenance, aircraft electricians, structural mechanics, safety equipment/life support and electronics technicians.
+Whitehead explained that currently they are below the ideal counts for technicians specializing in key areas including, engine maintenance, aircraft electricians in San Diego, structural mechanics, safety equipment/life support and electronics technicians.

 “The Navy’s high tempo operations and deployment frequency, specifically for TACAIR (Tactical Air Command) squadrons, challenge the retention of our aircraft technicians,” he said.
 “As we continue to grow and modernize the Navy, we face continued competition for talent, especially within the civil sector of the aviation industry.”